Getting started withOpen Educational Resources

 Open licenses

-We saw above that copyright entails the right to freely decide how a work should be used, displayed or distributed, if at all.
+As indicated above, that copyright entails the right to decide freely on whether and how a work should be used, displayed or distributed.
 To this end, creators can decide to grant others a right to exploit the work commercially.

-The idea behind open licences is that creators can also use copyright to grant anyone an automatic license to use the work in a certain way.
+The idea behind open licences is that creators can use copyright not to only restrict, but also to amplify the distribution of their work.
+This is done by granting anyone an automatic license to use the work in a certain way.
 For instance, creators can license their work in such as way as to grant users the various freedoms listed above in the section on open materials.

 For cultural works such as music, pictures or text, the most popular open licenses are the ones defined by the Creative Commons Foundation.
 The various Creative Commons licenses are discussed next.